 The Durham Senior Junior League and two cups were our haul that summer of 1980.
 Rewards for the hours of netting, along with coaching from senior players.
 I still have the scorebook from that season somewhere in my loft, probably perched next to the dust covered bag where I store the medals/trophies that are my mementoes from that era.

 Godfrey Keefe (Opening batsman/fast medium bowler) – A giant of a lad, Godza chipped in with numerous runs/wickets that junior campaign.
 Was rumoured to have been 6’4” at birth, a height he has stayed throughout his life, but it’s unlikely that’s true.
-An accomplished imbiber of lager, which led to my liver regularly taking out a restraining order on him.
+An accomplished imbiber of lager, which led to my liver taking out a restraining order in 1981.

 Michael Healy (Opening batsman/medium pace bowler) – An unassuming, softly spoken, bespectacled left handed batsman.
 Reliable, steady and like many of the squad made several key contributions in 1980.
 There was dressing room talk that his specs allowed him to see into the future, however, after witnessing the bloody awful shot that led to his dismissal at South Shields, I suspect that wasn’t the case.

 Tim Gray (Batsman/Wicket Keeper) – Belligerent batsman, whose big hitting was the scourge of Eastwood Gardens residents adjacent to the Fell’s ground.
 Even in away games he could hit number 17’s (old Mrs Troutbeck) drawing room window with his trademark six hits.
 Also a good footballer who, I think, had trials for Newcastle United.
 His stumpings contributed to many of my wickets during the time I spent at the Fell.